 Our Audit Committee has primary responsibility for HSNi's major financial risks and the steps management has taken to monitor and control such risks.
 The Compensation Committee is responsible for risks related to compensation matters and for periodically reviewing incentive compensation arrangements to confirm that the design of such pay does not encourage unnecessary or excessive risk taking.
 The Governance Committee reviews risks related to legal and regulatory compliance as they relate to corporate governance structure and processes.

 Ultimately, though, management is responsible for the day-to-day risk management process, including identification of key risks and implementation of policies and procedures to manage, mitigate and monitor risks.
-In fulfilling these duties, an Enterprise Risk Management Committee consisting of key members of management was formed to assist the Board in fulfilling its oversight responsibilities.
-The Enterprise Risk Management Committee and/or senior management report regularly to the Board and its committees on areas of material risk to the company.

 Review and Approval of Related-Person Transactions